 The Prayer Band felt this was the answer to their prayers and quickly agreed with Reverend Brown, so they gave him their vote of confidence to stand with him in this decision.
 Reverend Brown, along with others, went from door to door soliciting funds to buy the first building on 47th Street and Wall Avenue.
 In March 1944, the Prayer Band, along with others who joined them, marched from 2nd Street to 47th Street and Wall Avenue.

 Six weeks after marching to the new location, they called a meeting to decide on a name and chose “St. John Missionary Baptist Church.”
 This name was sent to our State Capitol in Sacramento for approval.
-Approximately six weeks later, a letter arrived from Sacramento stating, “if no other church in the area had the name of ‘St. John Missionary Baptist Church,’ ” we had permission to name the church St. John.
+Approximately six weeks later, a letter arrived from Sacramento stating, “if no other church in the area had the name of ‘St. John Missionary Baptist Church,’ you have permission to name the church St. John.
 Oh, what a joyful time it was!
-We were now officially “ST. JOHN MISSIONARY BAPTIST CHURCH.
+We were now officially “ST. JOHN MISSIONARY BAPTIST CHURCH”

 In 1944, Reverend James Brown was officially elected, by unanimous vote, as the first Pastor, but Reverend Brown left for St. Louis, Missouri in 1945.
 The Reverend Robert L. Johnson was asked to serve in his absence.
 When Reverend Brown did not return, the church chose Reverend Johnson to serve as Interim Pastor until Reverend G.E.
-Carter was called to be the second pastor.
+Carter was called to be the second Pastor.
 Under Reverend Carter’s leadership, the church was incorporated on March 1, 1946, and Reverend Carter served until 1947.
 Once again, Reverend Johnson took on the task of helping God’s people.
-We believe it was God’s will that Reverend Johnson become the shepherd over this small flock.
+We believed it was God’s will for Reverend Johnson to become the shepherd over this small flock.

 After 37 years of faithful service, Reverend Johnson’s health began to fail, so he felt the Lord wanted him to retire.
 Pastor Robert L. Johnson’s Anniversary/Retirement Program was held in May 1985.